eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + Very strong experience in scaling and optimizing schemas, performance tuning SQL and ETL pipelines in the OLTP, OLAP and Data Warehouse environments
 + Passionate about various technologies including but not limited to SQL/No SQL/MPP databases etc.
 + Hands-on experience with Big Data technologies (e.g Hadoop, Hive, Spark)
-+ Ansible: it’s not that bad, and helps us move quickly, but any configuration management tool is applicable.
++ Ansible: it's not that bad, and helps us move quickly, but any configuration management tool is applicable.
 + Elasticsearch / Kibana: You can readily access information & love metrics
 + Familiarity with common web application testing tools for DAST, SAST, and IAST analysis such as Burp Suite, Checkmarx, Veracode
 + Completed graduate-level coursework in survey statistics—bonus points if you've completed coursework in adjacent fields/methods (e.g., econometrics, NLP, experimental design, political science, or quantitative social psychology)